Eben-Ezer: Modern-day placement

-It is currently accepted among many Israeli archaeologists and historians to place the Eben-Ezer of the first narrative in the immediate neighborhood of modern-day Kafr Qasim, near Antipatris (ancient city Aphek), while the second battle's location is deemed to be insufficiently well-defined in the Biblical text.
+Many Israeli archaeologists and historians argue that the Eben-Ezer of the first biblical narrative was in the immediate neighborhood of modern-day Kafr Qasim, near Antipatris (ancient city Aphek).
+In contrast, the second battle's location is deemed insufficiently well-defined in the Biblical text for certainty.
 The other proposed site is called "Isbet Sartah".
-Some scholars hold that there were more than one Aphek.
-C. R. Conder identified the Aphek of Eben-Ezer with a ruin (Khirbet) some 6 km distant from Dayr Aban (believed to be Eben-Ezer), and known by the name Marj al-Fikiya; the name al-Fikiya being an Arabic etymological variant of Aphek.
+Some scholars hold that there was more than one Aphek.
+C. R. Conder identified the Aphek of Eben-Ezer with a khirbet "ruin" some 6 km distant from Dayr Aban (believed to be Eben-Ezer), and known by the name Marj al-Fikiya; the name al-Fikiya being an Arabic etymological variant of Aphek.
 Eusebius, when writing about Eben-Ezer in his Onomasticon, says that it is "the place from which the Gentiles seized the Ark, between Jerusalem and Ascalon, near the village of Bethsamys (Beit Shemesh)", a locale that corresponds with Conder's identification.
-The same site, near Beth Shemesh, has also been identified by Epiphanius as being Eben-Ezer.
+The same site, near Beth Shemesh, has also been identified by Epiphanius of Salamis as Eben-Ezer.